 - Early summer blooms: C. henryi with white blooms and C. x jackmani in blues to purples.
 Hardy to USDA zone 4-11.
 Or the popular “Nelly Moser” with dark pink petals with light pink centers.

-- Late summer blooms: Try C. tangutica with its beautiful golden yellow blooms and my personal favorite, “Ville de Lyon” with its deep perfect reddish-purple flowers, it’s truly a showstopper.
+- Late summer blooms: Try C. tangutica with its beautiful golden yellow showy flowers and my personal favorite, “Ville de Lyon” with its deep perfect reddish-purple flowers, it’s truly a showstopper.
 Hardy to USDA zones 4-11.
 Sweet autumn clematis is another incredibly showy plant with loads of small white flowers with a heady scent

 Cold Winter Zone Clematis Recommendations: